31st October Halloween

 More information on St Agnes in this post below:

-Yesterday was dedicated to Joan of Arc, and today is the anniversary of the breaking of the fabulous Portland Vase in 1845 by a drunken visitor to the British Museum.
+1845.
+Today is the anniversary of the breaking of the fabulous Portland Vase by a drunken visitor to the British Museum.
 It looks immaculate despite being smashed into myriad pieces, a wonder of the conservator’s art.
-To see the vase and read its story go to the BM web site here:
+To see the vase and read its story, go to the BM web site here:

 wedgwood catalogue of its copy of the portland vase

 In the orthodox church, дед Мороз (Ded Moroz= father of frost), accompanied by Cнегурочка (Snieguroshka= fairy of the snow) brings gifts on New year’s eve, (which is on January 7th).
-He travels with a horse drawn troika!
+He travels with a horse drawn troika.

 Marble statue of Bacchus from the Temple of Mithras London.
 The inscription reads ‘hominibus vagis vitam’ Translation … (give) life to men who wander.